Amazon Peru Macaw Clay Lick 2 days

 Amazon Peru Macaw Clay Lick .

-From Puerto Maldonado to Tambopata Lodge Inn,Amazon Peru Macaw Clay Lick .
+Tour Day 1:From Puerto Maldonado to Tambopata Lodge Inn,Amazon Peru Macaw Clay Lick .

-Amazon Peru Macaw Clay Lick – ensure your seamless pickup from the bus terminal or airport.
+Amazon Peru Macaw Clay Lick – Ensure your seamless pickup from the bus terminal or airport.
 After a quick transfer to our office for the trips amazon peru macaw clay , you’ll register and receive essential tour information.
 Store your belongings and take only what you need for our Amazon Peru tour.

 Our journey kicks off with a private 4X4 ride through the lush jungle, around 2 hours and 40 minutes to the Tambopata port.
 Here, our Amazon tour’s outboard boat awaits, and we’ll set sail along the Tambopata river.
 En route, you’ll spot various species – from birds to capybaras, sloths, turtles, and sunbathing alligators on fallen logs.